hamdaan19/gem_navigator/README.md

 # MPC for Path Tracking and Obstacle Avoidance
 ## Note: README under construction
+This repository contains code for path tracking of an ackermann-based car using Model Predictive Control (MPC).
+The MPC controller is designed to take obstacle locations in the surroundings as input and control the vehicle such that it avoids obstacle as well as tracks the reference path.
+The details on the how the MPC controller was implemented are documented below.
+The algorithm is simulated in Gazebo and can be directly run from inside a docker container by following the steps mentioed in sections below.

+The Gazebo world and model were derived from [Polaris GEM e2 Simulator](https://gitlab.engr.illinois.edu/gemillins/POLARIS_GEM_e2/-/tree/main).
+A modified world with obstacles is in [hamdaan19/POLARIS_GEM_e2](https://github.com/hamdaan19/POLARIS_GEM_e2) which is a forked repository.

 <img src="docs/animation.gif" alt="A GIF showcasing obstacle avoidance" style="width:600px;"/>